vcl/vcl/modules/loading-layer/README.md

 The loading layer covers the next ancestor container which is `position: absolute`.
-Alternatively, the container can be classed as `vclLoadingLayerContainer` to denote it.
+Alternatively, the container can be classed as `loading-layer-container` to denote it.

 [basic example](/demo/example.html)

 ## Classes

-- `vclLoadingLayerContainer`
+- `loading-layer-container`
-- `vclLoadingLayer`
+- `loading-layer`
-- `vclLoadingLayerContent`
+- `loading-layer-content`

 ## Modifiers